dominik-meissner/amazonpay-alexa-utils/README.md

 The concept of Buyer Id allows you to skip account linking for known Amazon Pay customers.
 Use this simple abstraction to get the buyerId.

-Please check for the Amazon Pay Permission first.
+Please check for the Amazon Pay permission first.
 ```javascript
   const AmazonPay = require('amazonpay-alexa-utils');